flowable/flowable-engine/docs/docusaurus/docs/cmmn/ch08-REST.md

 ### Configuration

-The Flowable REST web application uses Spring Boot Configuration for starting the Flowable CMMN engine, defining the basic authentication security using Spring security, and to define the variable converters for specific variable handling.
+The Flowable REST web application uses the Spring Boot Flowable starter for starting the Flowable CMMN engine, defining the basic authentication security using Spring security, and to define the variable converters for specific variable handling.
 A small number of properties can be defined by changing the flowable-app.properties file .